liquidvisual/hallpa-0119/src/_pages/blog_item.md

 In an early blog post we explained [what you needed to know before moving into a retirement village](#).
 This article provides more detail about the rights you have and need to be aware of before signing a retirement village contract.

-## Your retirement village rights include:

-* receiving information up-front about the residence, the operator of the retirement village, and the terms and conditions which will apply if you occupy the residence.

-* the payments you are required to make initially and throughout the period you occupy the retirement village residence.

-* the right to “cool-off” at any time within 10 business days of signing a residence contract.

-* what happens when you leave the retirement village or die.

-The law concerning retirement villages is found in the Retirement Villages Act 2016 (“the Act”).

-The Act replaced the old Retirement Villages Act 1987 on 8 August 2017 and came into operation on 1 January 2018.

 ## Required documents before you sign a retirement village contract:

 Before entering into a retirement village, the operator is required to give you the following documentation at least 10 business days before you sign a residence contract: